 Nursing (M.S.N)

 The MSN Program is designed for working nurses who wish to advance their education.
-Courses are completed one at a time over 6 weeks.
+Courses are completed one or two at a time over 8 weeks.
 Tracks are available in education and leadership.
 The education track would be suitable for nurses wishing to become staff, patient, and community educators or those wishing to pursue an academic career.
 The leadership track is appropriate for nurses moving into or working in an administrative role.
 Students will complete 50 structured internship hours while completing coursework in their selected track.

 Program Policies